kgosse412/8_week_sql_challenge/Case Study #4 - Data Bank/B_CustomerTransactions.md

 ### 5. What is the percentage of customers who increase their closing balance by more than 5%?
 ___________________________________________________________________________________________________________________________
 > NOTE: It's not clear from the question if the closing balance is just the final month of April or if we're looking at each month v the previous month's balance, so I have to decided to look at each month v the previous month's balance.
-If at any point between January and April a customer has increased their balance by greather than 5%, then they count towards the percentage in question.
+If at any point between January and April a customer has increased their balance by greater than 5%, then they count towards the percentage in question.

 **Overview:**